Project

 The plant and pipeline would likely impact the Edisto River and wetlands in the ACE Basin.

-Combustion-cycle gas plants have gas and steam turbines.
+Combined-cycle gas plants have gas and steam turbines.
 Steam spins the turbine to generate electricity, then is cooled down to convert into water.
 This “cooling down” (or condensing) process requires a cooling system.
-Dominion and Santee Cooper have not disclosed which cooling system they intend to use.
 Cooling systems, such as once-through and closed-cycle, can be water intensive.
 Utilities could withdraw and/or discharge millions of gallons of water into the Edisto, which would require permits.

-Dominion and Santee Cooper have not disclosed the gas pipeline route, but the gas plant would be in a low-lying area bordering the Edisto.
+Kinder Morgan has disclosed the gas pipeline route the Elba Bridge Express Pipeline, which cuts across the ACE Basin, ending at the Edisto River.
 Low-lying areas are susceptible to heavy rainfall and flooding.
 The Edisto River has seen historic flooding levels, a trend expected to worsen with climate change.
 A gas plant could add flooding risks by degrading wetlands, which store excess water and prevent flooding.

 New infrastructure would drive energy bills even higher, adding onto recent rate increases.